 The bill specifies that child care certificates may be used for sectarian child care services if freely chosen by the parent.
 The bill also specifies that child care certificates shall be considered “indirect federal financial assistance” to the provider.
 As outlined in federal regulations, faith-based organizations are eligible on the same basis as any other organization to participate in any HHS awarding agency program or service for which they are otherwise eligible.
 For example, faith-based programs currently participate in CCDBG, which serves children from low-income families or who meet other eligibility requirements.
 Recipients of “indirect federal financial assistance” are not subject to requirements of “direct federal financial assistance” that asserts explicitly religious activities be separate, in time or location.

 What must states do to implement the new child care program if they opt in?

 Within three years of receiving funds, states must:

 - Raise payment rates to meet the cost of care, including, at a minimum, providing a living wage and establishing wages equivalent to elementary educators with equivalent credentials;

 - Create a tiered system to measure the quality of child care providers and help providers to reach higher quality standards (highest tier standards would be at least equivalent to Head Start Program Performance Standards (HSPPS)); and

-- Implement licensing standards and a pathway to licensure available to and appropriate for providers in a variety of settings.
+- Demonstrate that they have consulted or will consult with organizations representing child care directors, teachers, or other staff; early childhood education and development experts; and families to implement licensing standards and a pathway to licensure available to and appropriate for providers in a variety of settings.